eugmill/eugmill.github.io/source/_posts/2014-05-01-palindromes-sets-xor.markdown

 false ^ true  #=>true
 false ^ false #=>false
 ```
 How does this translate to sets and characters?
 Well, if we have two sets of characters, we can xor them together to get the characters in either but not in both.
 This is exactly what we want.
-Unforunately, you can't natively xor two arrays in ruby, but you can with the [Set](http://www.ruby-doc.org/stdlib-2.1.1/libdoc/set/rdoc/Set.html) class.
+Unfortunately, you can't natively xor two arrays in ruby, but you can with the [Set](http://www.ruby-doc.org/stdlib-2.1.1/libdoc/set/rdoc/Set.html) class.
 Let's give it a try:
 ```ruby
 require 'set'